Know of any great law firms you’ve used as a photographer? We’d love hear about them so we can expand this resource.

 You can expect clear communication throughout the process, including regular updates on the progress of your legal matters.
 In many cases, you’ll need to provide your lawyer with key business documents, such as existing contracts, your business structure, or details about any intellectual property you want to protect.

 Law firms charge in various ways, including hourly rates, flat fees for specific services, or retainer agreements.
 Make sure you discuss and understand the pricing structure before beginning your working relationship since this is something that can catch you off guard if you aren’t aware.
+If you are unsure about anything, ask questions!

 Here are a few law firms we recommend that specialize in working with photographers and creative professionals: